Increase Font Size

 Minimum Duty Requirements

-If enlisted after September 7, 1980 or entered active duty after October 16, 1981 must have served 24 consecutive months, unless:
+If you enlisted after September 7, 1980 or entered active duty after October 16, 1981 must have served 24 consecutive months, unless:

-• Served before September 7, 1980.
+• They served before September 7, 1980.

 There may be other exceptions to this rule, so the VA encourages all service members to apply.